 h) Who has any drug paraphernalia charge listed within 5 years of the application date;i) Who has any charge related to the manufacture, sale or delivery of any controlled/scheduled substance within ten years of the application date (Note: Manufacture of methamphetamine is a lifetime ban);

-j) Who has any history of homicide or attempted homicide in any degree (Note: lifetime ban);
+i) Who has any history of homicide or attempted homicide in any degree (Note: lifetime ban);

-k) Who has a history of sex offenses to include but not limited to rape, sexual battery, unlawful sexual contact, and indecent exposure (Note: Listing on the Sex Offender Registry is a lifetime ban);
+j) Who has a history of sex offenses to include but not limited to rape, sexual battery, unlawful sexual contact, and indecent exposure (Note: Listing on the Sex Offender Registry is a lifetime ban);

-l) Who has any charge relating to a violent felony within 5 years, to include but not be limited to arson, robbery, and mayhem;
+k) Who has any charge relating to a violent felony within 5 years, to include but not be limited to arson, robbery, and mayhem;

-m) Who has any charge relating to a public order crime within 5 years of application date, including but not limited to public intoxication, disorderly conduct, vandalism, and prostitution;
+l) Who has any charge relating to a public order crime within 5 years of application date, including but not limited to public intoxication, disorderly conduct, vandalism, and prostitution;

-n) Who has committed any other criminal act determined to be detrimental to the safety and well-being of the CHA public housing community;
+m) Who has committed any other criminal act determined to be detrimental to the safety and well-being of a CHA-managed community;

-o) Who has engaged in acts of domestic violence within 5 years of the application date, including but not limited to dating violence, assault, sexual assault, and stalking; however, the CHA shall follow the terms of the Violence Against Women Act of 2005 in determining eligibility - Applicants shall not be deemed unsuitable because they are victims of domestic and/or LGBT-based violence; [24 CFR Parts 5, 91, 880, as amended by the Violence Against Women Reauthorization Act of 2013].
+n) Who has engaged in acts of domestic violence within 5 years of the application date, including but not limited to dating violence, assault, sexual assault, and stalking; however, the CHA shall follow the terms of the Violence Against Women Act of 2005 in determining eligibility - Applicants shall not be deemed unsuitable because they are victims of domestic and/or LGBTQ-based violence; [24 CFR Parts 5, 91, 880, as amended by the Violence Against Women Reauthorization Act of 2013].

-p) Who has been banned from CHA properties by being placed on the CHA No-Trespass List.
+o) Who has been banned from CHA properties by being placed on the CHA No-Trespass List.

+p) An applicant whose application was denied on the basis of background screening will not be eligble to re-apply for 12 months from the denial.

 Generally, an applicant will not be denied for an incident more than five (5) years old unless that incident involved murder, rape, armed robbery, child abuse/molestation, violence (e.g., aggravated assault), violent criminal activity, drug-related criminal activity, drugs, and/or the incident contributes to or evidences a pattern of consistent criminal activity.